stefs92/Bengali-AI/index.md

 <img width="436" alt="Screen Shot 2020-02-18 at 5 26 45 AM" src="https://user-images.githubusercontent.com/54907300/74727573-6292db00-520f-11ea-8242-8b36604e1408.png">

-This image looks somewhat similar to the 94th grapheme root, in the table below:
+We noticed the image has some similarities to the 94th grapheme root from the glossary:

 <img width="329" alt="map_94" src="https://user-images.githubusercontent.com/54907300/74727346-04fe8e80-520f-11ea-9693-86e82d1ed432.png">

-Of course the eye-ball test is not sufficient, however our team feels it will help our machine learning model if we manually look at the images to get a feel for the Bengali language.
+We believe the more we manually look at the images, the more we can improve our understanding of the Bengali language, which can ultimately help us form our model.

 # Neural Network Model
 We attack this problem by designing a deep convolutional neural network of the following form ...

+# Next Steps

+We noticed the images we loaded have a large yellow cloud around the graphemes.
+To prevent the model from unnecessarily traning this yellow space, we hope to focus the model on just the blue-lined grapheme.

 # Appendicies